 What is property management?

-Property management is the process of supervising and overseeing the operations of real estate.
+Property management is defined as the act of supervising and overseeing the daily operations of residential, commercial, or industrial real estate.

 Learn the difference between a condo and an apartment: